basantmandal/HK2-Add_Bootstrap5/README.md

 **Please Note** :- I may be a bit delayed in responding or slow in responding due to low amount of free time.
 I apologize for the inconvenience and I appreciate your patience

-## 🍰 Contribution Guidelines 💖

-Contributions are welcome!
-If you’d like to contribute to this project:

-- Fork the repository.
-- Create a new branch (git checkout -b feature/your-feature-name).
-- Make your changes and commit them (git commit -am 'Add new feature').
-- Push to the branch (git push origin feature/your-feature-name).
-- Open a pull request.

-**Please Note** :- I may be a bit delayed in responding or slow in responding due to low amount of free time.
-I apologize for the inconvenience and I appreciate your patience

 ## 🤝 Consent

 By using any Product/Module/Application from Basant Mandal A.K.A (HK2 - Hash Tag Kitto), you hereby consent to our disclaimer and agree to its terms.